‘Infidelity In Suburbia’: Is Lifetime’s Secret Seduction Movie A True Story

 Lifetime: Is Infidelity In Suburbia A True Story?

 In writing up the review, a true story came to mind.
 The circumstances are slightly different.
-If you follow Inquisitr, you know that several weeks ago we brought you a true story of Walburga Oesterreich, aka Dolly Oesterreich.
+If you follow the Inquisitr, you know that several weeks ago we brought you a true story of Walburga Oesterreich, aka Dolly Oesterreich.
 In the 1920s, Dolly was the lonely wife of a prominent businessman.
 At 33-years old, she began an affair with a 17-year-old boy.
 To keep their affair a secret, she allowed him to live in her attic.
 Her lover ended up murdering the husband.
 Yikes!!
 You can read more about that case here.

 'Under The Bed': Watch Lifetime's True-Story Inspired Movie Based On A Valet Stalking Case https://t.co/SDVi0PloBD #UnderTheBed